khanhtkle/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/Solutions/T-SQL/D. Outside The Box Questions.md

 ### 1. How would you calculate the rate of growth for Foodie-Fi?

 In the context of a subscription-based streaming service like Foodie-Fi, rate of growth can be measured in several ways.
 Common metrics include:
-- **Subscriber Growth**: This measures the increase in the number of subscribers over a specific period.
+- **Subscriber Growth:** This measures the increase in the number of subscribers over a specific period.
 It's a key indicator of the service's popularity.
-- **Revenue Growth**: Tracking revenue growth is essential, as it reflects the financial health of the business.
+- **Revenue Growth:** Tracking revenue growth is essential, as it reflects the financial health of the business.
 You can calculate it by monitoring the increase in subscription revenue over time.
-- **Plan-specific Growth**: For Foodie-Fi, you may want to calculate growth rates for different subscription plans (e.g., Basic, Pro, Annual Pro) separately to understand which plans are driving the most growth.
+- **Plan-specific Growth:** For Foodie-Fi, you may want to calculate growth rates for different subscription plans (e.g., Basic, Pro, Annual Pro) separately to understand which plans are driving the most growth.

 ### 2. What key metrics would you recommend Foodie-Fi management to track over time to assess performance of their overall business?